DanielDe/snake/README.md

 addDateOfBirthToUsersTable
 ```

+## Installation

+Put the `snake` file somewhere in your path, like in `/usr/bin/`.

+I'm also working on getting this on Homebrew!

 ## Why?

 Hitting the space bar is easier than typing an underscore.
 And this was easy to do.